theimpactfulcompany/.github/profile/README.md

 ---

-###### *Commonly Used Libraries In New Applications (Read Yonder) CULINARY LIBRARY: applications added per Depth's discretion, applications may have their own licenses, please see the CULINARY License.
+###### *Commonly Used Libraries In New Applications CULINA(RY) LIBRARY: applications added per Depth's discretion, applications may have their own licenses, please see the CULINARY License.